 We are here to help during COVID-19.
 We have video appointments available now.
 If you are a new

-patient, click here to register.
+patient, call (844) 867-8444 or you can click here to register.
 Insurance acceptedand some health plans are waiving copay fees during this time.

 Dr. Bermudes is Board Certified in Adult Psychiatry and Family Medicine, with 20 years’ experience caring for patients.
 He founded Mindful Health Solutions in 2007, serves as the practice’s Medical Director, and is an expert on TMS practice organization and policy development.
 With his background as a professor and researcher, he leads the practice in its mission to educate the public and clinicians on both mental health issues and TMS, to continually seek the most advanced treatments, and to actively contribute to the medical community’s knowledge of mental health conditions and therapy efficacy.

 He recently wrote and edited “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice”, a book with key research findings on TMS as well as its potential to be used for other conditions such as OCD, PTSD, Adolescent Depression and mild dementia.
 He is experienced in treating patients with MDD (Major Depressive Disorder), including Unipolar Depression.

 Dr. Bermudes is a caring, collaborative practitioner with a structured, goal-oriented approach to treating mental health conditions.
 His treatment plans may include TMS, medication management or cognitive therapy.

 Hina Fullar, MD: Esketamine, Medication Management, and TMS